AdityaS-appco/Ecommerce-App-in-a-Month-flutter/README.md

 # E-commerce Flutter App

-Easy Mall is a fully functional and production-ready e-commerce mobile application built using **Flutter** and **Firebase**.
+This is a fully functional and production-ready e-commerce mobile application built using **Flutter** and **Firebase**.
 Developed in just one month, the app offers a complete shopping experience for users and a full-featured admin panel for sellers or app managers.

 ---